Bridging the Gap: Providing Post-Hoc Symbolic Explanations for Sequential Decision-Making Problems with Inscrutable Representations: Appendix

-\paragraph{Acquiring New Concepts:} So in the main text, we discussed how the original vocabulary set may be incomplete and how our search algorithms could identify scenarios when the concept list is incomplete and insufficient to generate the required explanation.
-In this case, the system would need to gather more concepts from the user.
-One possibility may be to ask the user for more concepts, though this may result in the user giving unnecessary concepts irrelevant concepts.
-Another possibility may be to use the internal model and the decision-making process to provide hints to the user as to what may be useful concepts.
+\paragraph{Acquiring New Concepts:} In the main text, we discussed how the original vocabulary set may be incomplete and how our search algorithms could identify scenarios when the concept list is incomplete and insufficient to generate the required explanation.
+In such cases, the system would need to gather more concepts from the user.
+While the system could ask the user for any previously unspecified concepts, this would just result in the user wasting time specifying potentially irrelevant concepts.
+One would preferably want to perform a more directed concept acquisition.
+One possibility might be to use the system's internal model to provide hints to the user as to what concepts may be useful.
 For example, the system could generate low-level explanations like saliency maps to highlight the parts of the state that may be important and ask for concepts that are relevant to those states.
-Unlike earlier works that purely use saliency maps, we will still perform additional tests to confirm whether these concepts are relevant or not to confirm that they, in fact, correspond to a concept that can resolve the current query.
+Once the new concepts are collected, we can again make use of our current approach to see if any of the concepts could be used to build a satisfactory explanation.
+One could also wrap the entire interaction into a meta-sequential decision-making framework, where the framework captures the repeated interaction between the user and the system.
+The actions that are available to the meta decision-maker would include the ability to query the user for more concepts and the objective would be to reduce the overall burden placed on the user.
+While one could follow the basic interaction pattern laid out in this paper, namely, querying the user only when the current set of concepts proves to be insufficient, the use of such a reasoning framework would allow the system to pre-emptively collect concepts from the user that may be useful for future interactions.